foundry-vtt-community/wiki.js/development/guides/polymorphism-actors-items.md

 # Using Polymorphism with Actors and Items

-Foundry makes it easy to use your own, custom classes for system-specific Actor and Item!
+If you're reading this, it's probably not news to you but Foundry makes it easy to use your own, custom classes for system-specific Actor and Item!

 ```js
 //Somewhere in your initialization code